?Question ? pencil gallery

 In my opinion/ guess a pencil gallery in a pit would probably be a section where pillar robbing could have taken place leaving a large open void / chamber and many vertical pit props inserted having their own foot plates and ceiling plates with wedges to tighten them ?

-Would like to know if I have understood the term correctly am sure others have heard of it :confused:
+Would like to know if I have understood the term correctly am sure others have heard of it :shrug:

 Tad confused also as I thought gallery was a slate term not used in pits ?